RobbieEarle/al_scrape/README.md

 3. Receive messages that come back from the server regarding potentially dangerous files
 4. Output progress updates and scan results to Assemblyline Device Audit

+**NOTE: Currently in the process of making an installation script that will simplify the installation process.
+In the meantime the following steps can be followed to get al_scrape working for code review*

 # Installation

-**NOTE: Currently in the process of making an installation script that will simplify the installation process.
-In the meantime the following steps can be followed to get al_scrape working*

 ### Pre-requisites